HHSIDEAlab/mlvs/README.md

 <tr>
 <td>code</td>
+<td>Implementation of part 1 of the MLVS specification.
+It is a concatenation of
-<td>Concatenation of state code and license type code and the license number or identifier.
+state code and license type code and the license number or identifier.
 Sperated by dashes.

 Valid code examples include:<br></br> "CA-MDR-12387123" (Medical Doctor) in California<br></br>